Flag Day Activities for Homeschoolers

 - Your high schooler will enjoy getting the full story of the Stars and Stripes by watching The History of Flag Day, a video from the National Constitution Center.

 - Francis Scott Key, author of The Star Spangled Banner, is the perfect subject for a high school research paper.
-Make sure your high schooler has a firm grasp of the skills for essay writing before writing, though!.

 - Did you know that the proper way to dispose of a flag is through an official retirement ceremony where the flag is usually incinerated.
 How does this differ from flag burning as a protest?
 Discuss this with your high schooler to get their thoughts and opinions.